vtex/react-hook-form-jsonschema/README.md

 - `path`: Path in the jsonschema this input is validated against.
 The path is always in the form: `#/some/child/data/field/here` where `#` represents the root of the schema, and the `some/child/data/field/here` represents the tree of objects (from `some` to `here`) to get to the desired field, which in this case is `here`.
 - `name`: The last object/data field name in the tree.
 In the case of `#/some/child/data/field/here` the name value will be `here`.
 - `isRequired`: indicates whether the field is required or not.
+- `validator`: is the object passed to `react-hook-form` to validate the form.
+See the [`react-hook-form`](https://github.com/react-hook-form/react-hook-form) for more information
 - `formContext`: If you want to access internal `react-hook-form` context use this
 - `getError()`: Returns an `ErrorMessage`, which has the following format:
   - `{message: ErrorTypes, expected: ErrorMessageValues}`